BradhamLab/scPipe/README.md

 2. MultiQC

-The MultiQC environment should be built using the following instructions:
+The MultiQC environment should be built using the following instructions<sup>*</sup>:

 ```{bash}
 conda create -n multiqc pip --no-default-packages